grandcentrix/ktor-wizard-app/README.md

 # ktor-wizard-app
-Azubi's Ktor project using APIs about Harry Potter universe.
+Azubis' Ktor project using APIs about Harry Potter universe.